buryhoganllc/Sonic-Playground/manuals/EF_Operating_Guide.md

 ```

 The shell scripts tell the command line utility to call the MIDI device “IAC Driver Bus 1” and pass messages with defined channels, message types, byte 1 values, and byte 2 values.
-These strings correspond to mapped parameters in Ableton and MadMapper.
+These strings correspond to mapped parameters in `Ableton` and `MadMapper`.

 _Note_: the Mac Mini running _Electric Forest_ utilizes a binary install of the command line utility.